manuelseeger/nd-machine-learning/capstone/README.md

 ## Capstone Project: Predicting customer churn

 Implements a machine learning classifier to predict customer churn in the telco industry based on customer data.
-Read the full report in [Capstone Churn Prediction Report Manuel Seeger.pdf](Capstone Churn Prediction Report Manuel Seeger.pdf)
+Read the full report in ["Capstone Churn Prediction Report Manuel Seeger.pdf"]("Capstone Churn Prediction Report Manuel Seeger.pdf")
 ### Implementation

 Run capstone.ipynb to reproduce the results of the project.